keymanapp/keyman/linux/README.md

  * libkmfl requires kmfl.h header from kmflcomp
  * ibus-kfml requires kmfl.h and headers and lib from libkmfl
+ * ibus-keyman requires headers and lib from keyboardprocessor

  So
   * kmflcomp must be built and installed before libkmfl
   * libkmfl must be built and installed before ibus-kmfl
+  * keyboardprocessor must be built before ibus-keyman

  For each project run `./configure && make && make install`.